Short History of the Orthodox Church of the Culdees

 This Celto Saxon line is also held by the descendants of John Nott.
 The Pedigrees are available to those interested.
 The legal blood inheritance is traced to our current Primace who holds many lines of Culdees (including of the O’Neils, the MacGregors, and many more, all traced noble to the 10th generation).
 All traced to the Primace Dr. Stephen Michael d’Guelph Brunswick Nott.

-Our Current Primace of the OCC, His Eminence ++Archbishop Dr. Stephen Michael.
+Our Current Primace of the OCC, Dr. Stephen MK Brunswick.

 The inspirational life testimony of ++ Stephen is a larger topic, however here are the main ministry events in the Orthodox Church of the Culdees in as chronological headings only.